Configure SSO in the Staffbase Studio

 These settings are optional and apply only to SAML configurations.

-1. In the Name ID Policy Format field, enter the format of the NameID element in the SAML assertion.
+1. In the Name ID Policy Format field, enter the NameID element format required by your IdP, as defined in the SAML 2.0 definition.

-4. In the Domain Hint Name field, enter the domain.
-Example: domain.com
+• In the Domain Hint Name field, enter the domain used for the domain hint.
+Example: mydomain.com

 Use the available toggles to turn on additional SSO settings: